boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 # Artificial Neural Network
-The final step in recognizing a speed sign is recognizing the number in the sign.
+The final step in recognizing a speed sign is recognizing the number printed on the sign.
 A neural network is proposed in order to solve this task.
 The reason for this is that, even after our normalization steps used to minimize variation in angle, perspective and size of the detected sign, there might still be some variation in the normalized input, as shown below in [@fig:webcam_demo].

 ![normalizing-demo with the normalized version of each picture shown in its corner](report/assets/pictures/webcam_demo.png){#fig:webcam_demo width=80%}

-In this section the concept of a neural network will be described, why we used it, and, following that, how we adopted it to our problem.
+Unless otherwise specified, it is to be assumed that all knowledge has been aquired through the Machine Intelligence course, which was attended during the alongside creating this project.

-## Why use it
+## Why use Neural Network
 A neural network is excellent at solving tasks that are complicated or having inconsistent, incomplete or imprecise data.
 Neural networks primarily shine in pattern recognition because of their ability to generalize and respond to rather unexpected input or patterns.
 <!-- A specific situation that could illustrate all these scenarios could be when trying to recognize handwritten digits. -->
-As an example, recognizing handwritten digits is a feat previously used to demonstrate the capabilities of a neural network by many different groups/individuals _[Yes, this sentence will be rewritten, but now you have the gist of it...]_.
+As an example, recognizing handwritten digits is a feat previously used to demonstrate the capabilities of a neural network by many different groups/individuals, such as with the MNIST database.
-This task can be entirely inconsistent since every person writing a digit has their style of handwriting, just like our normalized pictures of speed signs can have some variation as well.
+The data provided for this task can be inconsistent since every person writing a digit has their own style of handwriting, just like our normalized pictures of speed signs can have some variation as well.
-In order to solve our number recognizing task, we chose to utilize a technique capable of recognizing handwritten digits by searching for, and learning to identify, patterns in written digits.

-Analyzing and recognizing these patterns are what a properly configured neural network do quite well.
+In order to solve our number recognizing task, the group will need a technique capable of approximating an answer based on inconsistent data-input and previous experince.
+Solving this type of task through analyzing and recognizing patterns is what a neural network does quite well.

-It is often said that a neural network is a black box of magic since there is no way to deterministically know beforehand which patterns it would recognize or how it would derive at that result. _[SOURCE??!]_
+It is often said that a neural network is a black box of magic since there is no way to deterministically know beforehand which patterns it would recognize, or how it would derive at any result.
 However, this behavior is the strength of the neural network since it allows for finding patterns in data that even humans can struggle to recognize, thereby allowing to solve tasks that humans cannot formulate in plain old computer algorithms.
-When a neural network is appropriately configured and efficiently trained, it is a very efficient way to solve tasks since the prediction part of a neural network is some simple linear algebra across a set of matrices.
+When a neural network is appropriately configured and efficiently trained, it is an efficient way to solve tasks, since the prediction-part of a neural network is linear algebra.
-This showcases one of the strengths of using a neural network, which is that the prediction is very fast, and the heavy computational aspects exist in the training part of the network.

-Creating an appropriately configured and efficiently trained network is not an easy task to do.
-In configuring a network, there is a lot of trial and error.
-Next, the training is a very computational demanding task.
+In configuring a network, there is a lot of trial and error, and training is a very computational demanding task.
-Depending on the network and training data, it can take hours, weeks, months or even years to train a network correctly, and this is the biggest drawback of a neural network.
+Depending on the network and training data, it can take hours, weeks, months or even years to train a network sufficiently, which is one of the bigger drawbacks of a neural network.

 ## What is an Artificial Neural Network
-An Artificial Neural Network is inspired by neurons in the brain.
+An Artificial Neural Network (ANN) is inspired by neurons in the brain.
-It works by having a network of neurons structured into layers.
+The ANN works by having a network of artificial neurons structured into layers.
-Each neuron can be connected to neurons in adjacent layers, where each connection is either receiving a signal or sending a signal.
+Each neuron can be connected to neurons in adjacent layers, where each connection is either receiving or sending a signal.
 In this report, all explanations will assume a fully connected network, which means that every neuron has a connection to all neurons in the adjacent layers.
 An illustration of this can be seen in [@fig:simpleFullyConnectedNN].

 ![A example of a fully connected Neural Network](report/assets/pictures/nn/6.pdf){#fig:simpleFullyConnectedNN}

 Another detail that should be noted in [@fig:simpleFullyConnectedNN] is the flow of information.
-When illustrating the neural network, the flow of information will only go from left to right.
+When illustrating the neural network, the flow of information will only move from left to right.
-Due to this nature, information will never move in cycles, which is the definition of a feed-forward neural network.
+Due to this nature, information will never move in cycles, which makes it a feed-forward neural network.

 ### A Neuron {#sec:neuron}